VirtusLab/scala-cli/examples/scala-versions/README.md

 will use latest stable release of `2.12` `2.12.15`.

 We can also pin the version of the language withing the .scala file with `using directives`.
-You can read our more how using directives works in [documentation](/TODO) or this [examole](/TODO)
+You can read our more how using directives works in documentation and examples.

 :::info
 Using directives sytax is still experimental and may change in future versions of scala-cli